Kerry says Obama seeks Syria options, none presented yet

 "Right now we don't think that there is a military solution, per se, to the problem," he said.
 "But the situation is fluid, and we are continuing to explore every possible avenue to solve this problem."

-(Reporting by Arshad Mohammed; Additional reporting by Doina Chiacu and David Alexander in Washington; Writing by Ben Blanchard; Editing by Chizu Nomiyama and Jonathan Oatis)
+(Reporting by Arshad Mohammed; Additional reporting by Doina Chiacu in Washington; Writing by Ben Blanchard; Editing by Chizu Nomiyama)